jhsul/george/README.md

 # Introduction

 GEORGE - _Gompei's Eternal hub for Online Reports, Grades, Et cetera_ - is a recreation of [OSCAR](https://oscar.wpi.edu/), a tool for browsing WPI student course reports.
 OSCAR is powerful and widely used, but it lacks real analytics and the site is kind of shit to navigate.
-GEORGE has an informative and accessible UI, as well as additional analytics and options.
+GEORGE has an informative and accessible UI, as well as additional analytics and viewing options.

+This repository also includes a [jupyter notebook](/analysis/george.ipynb) containing a more in-depth explatory analysis of the course report data.

 **GEORGE exists because WPI students' access to course report data should not be limited in any way by a professor.**